NEWS ARCHIVES [July 2014]

 The Face of the Israeli Invasion into the Gaza Strip

 As Israeli troops and war planes bombarded Gaza, both sides reported death tolls that made clear Sunday was the deadliest day so far in the war.
 The Palestinian Health Ministry reported 87 Palestinians had died and the Israeli military said 13 soldiers were dead.The fighting signaled that what had begun as a limited ground invasion by Israel had moved into a more extensive and costlier phase for both sides.Most of the Palestinians were killed in an eastern neighborhood of Gaza City called Shejaiya.
 For the Palestinians, it was the deadliest episode since July 8, when Israel began its offensive, first from the air, which was intended to curb rocket fire against its cities and the danger of infiltration through tunnels running under the border from Gaza into Israel.
 The Gaza Health Ministry reported that more than 300 people were injured in Shejaiya.
-Tolls were not available from the refugee camps in central Gaza, where fleeing residents reported a similar Israeli advance,
+Tolls were not available from the refugee camps in central Gaza, where fleeing residents reported a similar Israeli advance, with artillery.

 3:45 PM - President Obama told Israeli PM Netanyahu that he has "serious concern" over the situation in Gaza